Bucket List Experience: Motor Gliding

 A couple of years ago, my Dad learned how to fly a glider and earned his own pilot license.
 Just a year later, he also tried motor gliding and got his license for this type of aircraft too.

-Even though I’d been to the small airfield he’s flying from a few times before, I never joined him for a flight.
-Until two weeks ago, when I gathered all my courage and tried motor gliding for the first time ever!
+Even though I’d been to the small airfield he was flying from a few times before, I never joined him for a flight.

 What is Motor Gliding?

-Before I start writing about my experience, I think it’s interesting to know more about motor gliding and the difference to normal gliding.
+Before I start writing about my experience, I think it’s interesting to know more about motor gliding and the difference compared to normal gliding.

 Normal Gliding

-Gliders or sailplanes are basically unpowered aircraft which means they don’t have an engine.
 To fly a glider, pilots need to use naturally occurring rising air to remain above the ground.
 They usually need another plane to carry them up in the air as gliders are not self-launching.

-Besides standard gliding, there’s a discipline called glider aerobatics in which pilots fly specific maneuvers such as loops or barrel rolls.
 It’s really fascinating to watch from the ground but I would never want to actually sit in one of the gliders during these maneuvers. 😀

 Motor Gliding